3 Days Playing Mermaids in Mallorca

 FROM: Sunil’s apartment (Carrer de Can Sanç)

-TRANSPORTATION: Experience Mallorca, with Portals Vells as the final destination (30 min, direct, included in tour price)
+TRANSPORTATION: Puerto de Palma → Portals Vells via Experience Mallorca provided transportation (30 min, direct, included in tour price)

 Adrenaline-seekers cliff jumping into the azure waters of Mallorca, with a clear sky above and rocky shore in the background.

-We were SO excited for this action-packed activity, but unfortunately the inclement weather during our Mallorca trip caused our journey to get cancelled.
-That being said, I don’t have any personal remarks to add here, but just because we missed out on this experience doesn’t mean you have to.
-Coasteering is undoubtedly one of the most unique outdoor adventures and activities in Mallorca, so don’t miss this opportunity if you can stomach the jumps!
+We were SO excited for this action-packed activity, but unfortunately the inclement weather during our Mallorca trip caused our journey to get cancelled—but just because we missed out on this experience doesn’t mean you have to!
+Coasteering is undoubtedly one of the most unique outdoor adventures and activities available in Mallorca, so don’t miss this opportunity if you can stomach the jumps!

 La Seu